tbela99/css-parser/files/sourcemap.md

 console.log(result.map.toJSON());
 ```

-Parsing reference to the input sourcemap file is only supported when using the async api
+Parsing reference to the input sourcemap file is only supported when using the async api.

 ```css
 table.colortable {